Top Pick for

 However, while a set-top box allows you to convert an analog TV to digital, you'll need to get a new radio if you want to listen to digital transmissions.
 Digital radios in Australia feature chips that allow them to receive DAB+ (the upgraded and most widely accepted version of the Digital Audio Broadcasting standard) transmissions.

 Compare the quality of digital TV with what your old analog TV used to produce and you'll get an instant idea of why digital radio is a big deal.
 There are plenty of reasons why you might want to upgrade your AM/FM model to a digital radio:

+However, digital radio reception varies, especially in regional Australia.
 To find out whether digital radio reception is available in your area, head to Digital Radio Plus and enter your postcode.